FraunhoferIOSB/FROST-Server/README.md

 All data is stored inside the PostGIS database.
 To keep this state there's a volume automatically mapped to the PostGIS container.
 For more information see the ```docker-compose.yaml``` file and the [PostGIS container documentation](https://hub.docker.com/r/mdillon/postgis/)

+To have a proper configuration of your server you need to create your own `context.xml` file.
+You can use `FROST-Server.HTTP/src/main/webapp/META-INF/context.xml` as template.
+Make sure your adapted file is located in `$CATALINA_HOME/conf/Catalina/localhost/FROST-Server.xml`.

 ## Standalone Spring Boot